AuthorCarpentry/executable-documents-rstudio/00-getting-started.md

 with `slidy_presentation`.
 This is a html presentation that you can use in any web browser.

-We'll continue working on this document to create a reproducible research report !
+We'll continue working on this document to create a reproducible research report!

 Next: [Basic Markdown](01-markdown.html)